vyomasystems-lab/challenges-rohinthram/level1_design2/README.md

 ![](../assets/seq_detect_pass.png)

-The updated design is checked in as mux_corrected.v
+The updated design is checked in as seq_detect_1011_corrected.v

 ## Verification Strategy
 Randomly assign and verify the logic given, check if the design functions as per the design specifications.
 For example, try 1011 , it gives correct output, now add some more bits